As the great Oprah Winfrey said, “Passion is energy. Feel the power that comes from focusing on what excites you.”

 When you're interviewing for a job, you're thinking about that job — specifically, “Why are you a good fit?” and “Why should we hire you?”
 So, when the interviewer asks, “What are you passionate about?” it can seem a bit off track.

-What does that have to do with the job?
+What does that have to do with the job you're interviewing for?

-While it might not necessarily tie in with the position (even though it definitely can), it does help them get to know you as a person.
-They want to know what gets your motor running and makes you excited.
-While this may not seem like an overly important question in comparison to others, don't overlook it.
+While it might not necessarily tie in with the position (even though it definitely can), it does help hiring managers and employers to get to know you as an individual.
+They want to know what gets your motor running and makes you excited and well rounded.
+While this may not seem like an overly important job interview question in comparison to others, don't overlook it.
 This is your time to shine.

 Tips to delivering a great answer